juanmahv/juanmahv.github.io/_posts/2014-05-27-synchronize-git-repositories-offline-with-bundle.md

 	git bundle create ../mybundle.gitbundle f8469b7a4b..develop

-The reason of th ‘../’ is that I prefer creating the bundle file outside the repository three to keep thing more clear, but it’s up to you.
+The reason of th ‘../’ is that I prefer creating the bundle file outside the repository three to keep things more clear, but it’s up to you.

 It’s a good practice to check the bundle integrity before delivering.
 So we just type:

 	git bundle verify ../mybundle.gitbundle

-If everything is OK, the file suitable for distribution.
+If everything is OK, the file is suitable for distribution.

 In the other side, to apply the commits inside the bundle, just call